kuff/discordify/README.md

 1. Start by navigating to a suitable place for the bot source files to be installed.
 2. Next download the bot source files with `git clone https://github.com/kuff/discordify.git` and enter the directory by typing in `cd discordify`.
 3. Now, install [FFMPEG](https://www.ffmpeg.org/) with `sudo apt-get install ffmpeg`.
-This is needed for streaming audio over Discord voice chat.
+This is needed for encoding audio for Discord voice chat.
 4. Next up, install the bot dependencies with `npm i`.
 5. Now those credentials from earlier come into play.
 Start by creating a config.json file with `touch config.json` and open it in your favorite text editor.
 6. Then copy-paste the information gathered earlier, structured the following way: